Cardiopulmonary Resuscitation for Infants

 (Lay Rescuer CPR for Infants)

-Cardiopulmonary resuscitation (CPR) is a series of steps to help a person who is not responding and has stopped breathing.
-CPR helps deliver oxygen rich blood to the body tissue when the body is not able to do this on its own.
-Infant CPR should be used in babies less than 12 months of age.
+Cardiopulmonary resuscitation (CPR) is a series of steps to help a person whose breathing or heart has stopped.
+CPR helps pump blood to the body when the heart cannot do so.
+Infant CPR is used in babies less than 12 months of age.

 Infant CPR can keep blood flowing to vital organs until professional help arrives.